apredeus/TRADIS/README.md

 ## Installation

-To get started, you need to install: bwa, featureCounts/Subread, cutadapt, samtools, bedtools, Picard tools.
+To get started, you need to install: bwa, featureCounts/Subread, cutadapt, samtools, bedtools, Picard tools, and deepTools.
 You will also need Perl and R with DESeq2, ggplot2, MASS, and crayon libraries installed.
 It is convenient to install most of the terminal dependencies using bioconda (R and appropriate libraries would need to be installed separately).

 ```bash
 conda create -n tradis